 Find out more about keeping your baby safe.

 You can reduce the risk of sudden unexpected death in infancy (SUDI), including sudden infant death syndrome (SIDS), by following these national safe sleeping recommendations:

-- Place the baby on the back from birth, not on the tummy or side.
+- Place your baby on their back to sleep, not on their tummy or side.

-- Place the baby with face uncovered (no doonas, pillows, lambs wool, bumpers or soft toys).
+- Place your baby with their face uncovered (no doonas, pillows, lamb’s wool, bumpers or soft toys).

-- Avoid exposing babies to tobacco smoke before and after birth.
+- Avoid exposing your baby to tobacco smoke before and after birth.

 - Provide a safe sleeping environment (safe cot, safe mattress, and safe bedding).